Check Out Our "On Ramp" Videos!

 You may see us use other equipment like foam rollers, the Armaid, Trigger Point Therapy balls and rollers, the Thoracic Wedge, the Stick, and the TheraCane.
 You can find all of these products online but the basic equipment (lacrosse balls/jump stretch bands/Voodoo Floss Band) will allow you to follow the MobilityWOD program.

-Please visit our Bookings page to learn more about the process for requesting to host a seminar at your box.
+Please visit our Booking page to learn more about the process for requesting to host a seminar at your box.

 Stretching only focuses on lengthening short and tight muscles.
 Mobilization, on the other hand, is a movement-based integrated full-body approach that addresses all the elements that limit movement and performance including short and tight muscles, soft tissue restriction, joint capsule restriction, motor control problems, joint range of motion dysfunction, and neural dynamic issues.
 In short, mobilization is a tool to globally address movement and performance problems.